skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **basis_set** *(string)* - Default: *'6-31g\*'*

-  This argument specifies a basis set used in Columbus calculation.
+  This argument specifies a basis set used in the Columbus calculation.
   Not all basis sets are supported, so it is recommended to check a Columbus manual for the compatibility with PyUNIxMD.
   In PyUNIxMD, currently 10 basis sets are supported; {*'cc-pvdz'*, *'cc-pvtz'*, *'cc-pvqz'*, *'3-21g\*'*, *'3-21+g\*'*, *'6-31g'*, *'6-31g\*'*, *'6-31+g\*'*, *'6-311g\*'*, *'6-311+g\*'*}.